-No special training is required to use an AED at VCOM Auburn campus.
+No special training will be required to use an AED at VCOM Auburn Campus.

 See Section VII (MEDICAL EMERGENCIES) for the nearest AED location which is in VCOM Auburn Campus.

 FIRE AND LIFE SAFETY SYSTEMS

 The following devices and systems are located within VCOM Auburn Campus.
 The location of key components can be found in Appendix A.